 Prior to posting, personal identifiers and commercially confidential information will be redacted in accordance with Bristol Myers Squibb redaction guidance, which adheres to industry best practices.

 Sharing Results with Patients who Participate in Clinical Trials

 We believe that the participants in our clinical trials should be made aware of and be able to understand the outcome of the trial they participated in.
-We are engaged in an industry-wide effort to provide summaries of the results of our clinical trials to participants in a user-friendly format that is easily understood.
+We are evaluating efforts to provide summaries of the results of our clinical trials to participants in a user-friendly format that is easily understood.

 Reaffirming Commitments to Publish Clinical Trial Results

-In alignment with the PhRMA and EFPIA Principles for Responsible Clinical Trial Data Sharing, Bristol-Myers Squibb reaffirms our commitment to consider all company-sponsored clinical trials for publication in the scientific literature irrespective of whether the results of the trials are positive or negative.
+In alignment with the PhRMA and EFPIA Principles for Responsible Clinical Trial Data Sharing, Bristol Myers Squibb reaffirms our commitment to consider all company-sponsored clinical trials for publication in the scientific literature irrespective of whether the results of the trials are positive or negative.
 At a minimum, we expect results from all Phase III clinical trials and any clinical trial results of significant medical importance to be submitted for publication.
 This commitment also pertains to investigational medicines whose development programs have been discontinued.
-We will also disclose any financial contributions made by Bristol-Myers Squibb in support of a clinical trial, including publication assistance.
+Scientific publications accurately disclose BMS’ financial and non-financial support, including publication assistance.
 All publication activities will continue to be conducted in alignment with industry and regulatory standards.

 Enhanced Data Sharing with Researchers

 Bristol Myers Squibb will honor legitimate requests for our clinical trial data from qualified researchers.